Boeing jetliner that suffered inflight blowout was restricted because of concern over warning light

 The plane made it back to Portland, however, and none of the 171 passengers and six crew members was seriously injured.

 Hours after the incident, the FAA ordered the grounding of 171 of the 218 Max 9s in operation, including all those used by Alaska Airlines and United Airlines, until they can be inspected.
-The airlines were still waiting Sunday for details about how to do the inspections.
+The airlines were still waiting Sunday for details about how to do the inspections, but the cancellations of flights involving Max 9 aircraft at both airlines have begun.

+Early Monday, Alaska Airlines was forced to cancel 20% of all flights, 141 in all.
+United cancelled 221 flights, or 8% of its total flights scheduled for Monday.

 Alaska Airlines, which has 65 Max 9s, and United, with 79, are the only U.S. airlines to fly that particular model of Boeing’s workhorse 737.
 United said it was waiting for Boeing to issue a “multi-operator message,” which is a service bulletin used when multiple airlines need to perform similar work on a particular type of plane.